-Climate hubs, Climate Emergency Centres (CECs), or Ecohubs, whatever you want to call them, are springing up all over the country.
+Climate hubs, Climate Centres, whatever you want to call them, are springing up all over the country.
 They are the response of communities across the UK to global inaction on the climate crisis, and an acknowledgement that to avoid the worst of the climate crisis it's now urgent that we take action ourselves, whilst constantly pushing governments to create ambitious policy appropriate to the scale of the threat of the climate crisis.

 What Is A Climate Hub?

 Climate hubs are community-led spaces that aim to bring together residents, businesses, local authorities, universities, churches, and schools, to build a climate action plan that can protect the future of the towns, cities, and communities we belong to, whilst helping to mitigate the global climate crisis.
 This involves trying to reach out past the 'usual suspects' to engage as much of your community as possible in building a plan to avert and adapt to the worst of climate change.

 Best case scenario, climate hubs can help drag global governments along at the pace set by communities.
 Worst case, they help us begin building frameworks that remodel how we live and work in the face of a changing planet, and build adaptation and resilience in our communities and locally-focused economies which can be self-sufficient in the future.